seasonSH/Probabilistic-Face-Embeddings/README.md

     --prefix /path/to/CASIA-Webface/images \
     --transpose_input --image_size 96 112
     ```
+    If you want to train the Ms-ArcFace model, you can download the dataset [here](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo) and decode it using [this code](https://github.com/deepinsight/insightface/blob/master/recognition/data/rec2image.py).
 2. Download the original images of LFW dataset and align the images with the following command:
     ``` Shell
     python align/align_dataset.py data/ldmark_lfw_mtcnncaffe.txt \